-Explore the nearly 90 miles of trails that criss-cross Montgomery County.
+Explore the 96 miles of trails that criss-cross Montgomery County.
 Discover what makes each one unique as you travel through scenic countrysides, quaint villages and vibrant downtowns.
 After your ride, stop in at one of our 1,600 restaurants and recharge with a night in one of 75 hotels.

 SCHUYLKILL RIVER TRAIL

-Named the "Best Urban Trail" by readers of USA Today and 10Best, the Schuylkill River Trail cuts a path through southern Montgomery County.
-The trail parallels the Schuylkill River as it winds through Pottstown, Phoenixville (Chester County), Valley Forge, Norristown and Conshohocken on its way to Philadelphia.
+Named the "Best Urban Trail" by readers of USA Today and 10Best, the trail parallels the Schuylkill River through southern Montgomery County through Pottstown, Phoenixville, Valley Forge, Norristown, and Conshohocken on its way to Philadelphia.

 CHESTER VALLEY TRAIL